calebcase/clod/README.md

 Find the users that will be impacted by the deprecations.
 ```

-See [bot/README.md](./bot/README.md) for complete setup and usage
-documentation.

 ## Sharing Configurations

 Clod configuration is "relocatable" (with care) - you can check in parts of